-Thirteen (13) meetings of the Board were held in 2021, and all directors attended all such meetings either in person or by electronic means.
+In addition to passing resolutions by written consent, the Board held a total of 11 meetings in 2024, and all directors attended all such meetings either in person or by electronic means.
 The Company does not have a policy regarding attendance of directors at shareholder meetings.
-All those who were directors at the time attended, either in person or by electronic means, the Company's last annual general meeting held on June 28, 2021.
-This year, due to COVID-19 restrictions and precautions, all current directors have indicated that they intend to attend the Meeting by electronic means if not able to attend in person.
+All those who were directors at the time attended, either in person or by electronic means, the Company's last annual general meeting held on June 27, 2024.
+This year, all current directors have indicated that they intend to attend the Meeting by electronic means if not able to attend in person.